Jasbir Singh Gill

-Jasbir Singh Gill (Dimpa) is an Indian politician and was a Member of Parliament to the 17th Lok Sabha from Khadoor Sahib (Lok Sabha constituency) of Punjab, India.
+Jasbir Singh Gill is an Indian politician and was a Member of Parliament to the 17th Lok Sabha from Khadoor Sahib (Lok Sabha constituency) of Punjab, India.
 He won the Indian general election 2019 as an Indian National Congress candidate.
-In the year 2002 he was elected to the Punjab Legislative Assembly from Beas constituency.
+In the year 2002 he was elected to the Punjab Legislative Assembly from Beas.
 In December 2020, he was in an issue with young female reporter questioning him about the farmers' protest live on TV.